 - d.
 The project area is located sufficiently inland and distant from bodies of water, and outside potentially hazardous areas for seiches and tsunamis.
 The site is also relatively flat, which will contribute to the lack of impacts by mudflow occurrence.
 Therefore, there will be no impact related to these hazards. - e.
-The minor improvements associated with the site do not have the potential to affect drainage patterns in the short.
+Development of the site has the potential to affect drainage patterns in the short term due to erosion and sedimentation during construction activities and in the long term through the expansion of impervious surfaces.
+Impaired storm water runoff may then be intercepted and directed to a storm drain or water body, unless allowed to stand in a detention area.
+The City's existing standards may require the preparation and implementation of a Storm Water Pollution Prevention Plan (SWPPP) in accordance with the SWRCB's General Construction Permit process, which would address erosion control measures.

 The Visalia General Plan contains multiple polices, identified under Impact 3.6-1 of the EIR, that together work to reduce the potential for erosion.
 With implementation of these policies and the existing City standards, impacts to erosion will be less than significant.